 Valid reasons for getting image scanning would be if you’re experiencing any red flags mentioned above or if we do not see any improvements in your treatment.
 In this case, you will likely take an X-ray before an MRI.

-Okay So What Can I Do About My Shoulder Pain?
+Okay So What Can I Do About My Knee Pain?

-To act in your shoulder recovery now, start by moving and making a plan.
+To act in your knee recovery now, start by moving and making a plan.

-How Can I Form A Long-Term Plan For Conquering Chronic Shoulder Pain?
+How Can I Form A Long-Term Plan For Conquering Chronic Knee Pain?

 We’re glad you asked!

-Having a long-term plan will be your biggest asset in shoulder pain recovery.
+Having a long-term plan will be your biggest asset in knee pain recovery.